Today I'm going to show you how to take truly legendary Moon photos...

 Don't place the Black Pin on the roof.
 Keep in mind that what you're seeing on the map is a projection of the buildings, not a 3D representation.
 That's why you should always place the Black Pin at the base of the building, right where you want to align the Moon with the tower.

-Also, the Black Pin also help you a lot to have your subject perfectly located on the map at all times.
+Also, the Black Pin helps you to have your subject perfectly located on the map at all times.

 Understand the Moonrise/set directions